-The Virtual Health Information Network (VHIN) assists researchers to do high quality health research using the Integrated Data Infrastructure (IDI) and other administrative health data.
-A deeper understanding of the IDI and increased awareness of data quality issues can be gained via website guides (posted below), online discussions on the VHIN Facebook page, analytical code available from VHIN research and meetings about current IDI research (Presentations).
+A deeper understanding of the IDI and increased awareness of data quality issues can be gained via online guides, discussions on the VHIN Facebook page, analytical code from VHIN research projects and our shared code repository, explanatory material from meetings and presentations about current IDI research, and courses.

 COMPASS are a social science research team undertaking quantitative research with policy relevance.
 COMPASS holds an annual research colloquium at Statistics New Zealand in Wellington to showcase their research to the government, academic, and broader research community.
 This years Colloquium is on Wednesday 7 August, in Wellington, and they will present updates from a number of their current projects.
 Follow this link for more details and to register.
 Attendees are capped at 60, so please get in quick if you would like to attend.

 Pharmacoepidemiology Research Network Symposium – Save the date!